 Which nutrients do I need to protect myself against Covid 19?

 If you are eating a balanced ‘Mediterranean Diet’ you should be getting all the Vitamins and Minerals you need to protect ourselves and build a healthy immune system.
 Make sure you don’t overcook vegetables though, as it leads to the loss of important nutrients such as vitamins and minerals.

-There are however three nutrients which deserve special attention, which are Vitamin C, Vitamin D and the mineral Zinc.
+There are however three nutrients that deserve special attention, which are Vitamin C, Vitamin D, and the mineral Zinc.

-Interestingly, Vitamin C, Vitamin D and Zinc are also regarded as key nutrients to consider if you aren’t getting a good night’s sleep.
-The others being Magnesium, Calcium and Vitamin B6.
+Interestingly, Vitamin C, Vitamin D, and Zinc are also regarded as key nutrients to consider if you aren’t getting a good night’s sleep.
+The others are Magnesium, Calcium, and Vitamin B6.